 Anyway, rewind.
 The book opens with a brief story about how, at a workshop, Tristan helped a G-spot non-believer find her G-spot and have the first G-spot orgasm of her life.
 In summation: “I’m a boss.”
 But also: “everyone with a vagina has a G-spot,” which is important for people to realize right off the bat.

-In this book, Tristan employs a tone similar to the one she used in The Big Book of Sex Toys: extremely straightfoward, with only a few jokes here and there (my favorite: “although [the G-spot is] very sensitive, it doesn’t care what its critics say about it”).
-Unlike The Big Book of Sex Toys, the use of male/female pronouns (in a heterosexual pairing) is actually addressed — not once, but multiple times!
+In this book, Tristan employs a tone similar to the one she used in The Big Book of Sex Toys: extremely straightforward, with only a few jokes here and there (my favorite: “although [the G-spot is] very sensitive, it doesn’t care what its critics say about it”).
+Unlike The Big Book of Sex Toys, the use of masculine/feminine pronouns (in a heterosexual pairing) is actually addressed — not once, but multiple times!
 And it is stressed that penises and dildos are interchangeable.
 Very, very much appreciated.

-The physical prescence of the book is a bit unwieldy.
+The physical presence of the book is a bit unwieldy.
 It’s wide.
 It’s also stuffed with full-page color photos of skinny porn stars holding sex toys indiscriminately and feigning pleasure.
 The inclusion of a lesbian couple is a step forward, and one that Tristan fought for, so I can’t complain too much about the lack of diversity.
 Still, I don’t feel like these photos add much to the book except sex appeal and an illustration of some of the positions.

 This book is neither solo-centric nor partner-centric, which is great.
 It’s also quick to point out that fingers might not be enough for the G-spot, and unabashedly recommends many toys that could serve the purpose better (hallelu!).
 The Pure Wand is name-dropped several times — at least three, that I counted — and there’s a lot of great lube info.
 Kegels are given their due time, and the epic Luna Beads are mentioned.
-However, it is a puzzling travesty that the Liberator Throe is never brought up; instead, Tristan recommends bed pads for catching female ejaculate.
+However, it is a puzzling travesty that the Liberator Throe is never brought up; instead, Tristan recommends bed pads for catching ejaculate.
 What?

 Maybe it’s because I know a lot of this info, but I felt like stuff was repeated a lot.
 There were a lot of numbered lists.
 A lot of mentions of relaxing and letting go (which are important, it’s true!), the “come hither” motion, etc. And a shit ton of position ideas described at length.
 So it got boring.